acurwen/BASH-Calculator/README.md

 ![image](https://github.com/user-attachments/assets/3c8e31d6-4c17-49c0-b7ed-7d5f8fb4a40b)

 So, back to the drawing board.
 I went back to the forum for the other solution given - writing a function that checks if there's "length" in the string, string being the input from the user.
-"Length" being present in the string indicates that string type value(s) - so literal letters or characters - are present in the input.
+"Length" being present in the string indicates that there are values present in the input.

 The command is `if [[ -n ${input//[0-9]/} ]]` and I tested this out in another test script below.